 In the course of this article, you will see the SMC rates expressed as lower case and upper case letters.
 Ignore that.
 It takes three strokes to parenthesize (s) versus S. I got lazy while doing this so you’ll see them expressed both ways.
 Six of one and half a dozen of another.
 You’ll also learn how to file for two A&A awards under SMC L because VA lets you pyramid your SMC.
 Interesting?
 You bet.
 Read on.

 SMC K Awards

 So… Carla.
-Think of your husband as Mr. Potato Head® as an example.
+Think of your husband as Mr. Potato Head® for an example.
 Yeah, I know.
-In the new woke world, Mr. P’s getting a lot of negative press.
+In the new, woke world, Mr. P’s getting a lot of negative press.
 Let’s imagine him as a Veteran starting out complete.
 Now let’s start removing eyes, arms and legs and see what happens.
 He has lost an eye so he gets SMC K number one.
-Ka-ching–$103.23/month (2015 rates).
+Ka-ching–$118.33/month (2022 rates).
 But, your VSO representative is very, very wrong on the number of SMC Ks you can receive.
 In the immortal words of Gomer Pyle, Surprise, surprise , surprise, huh?
 The reason is simple.
 They don’t teach SMC to VSOs.
 I can’t tell you why.

-So now, you move forward and say Romeo Tango (Roger That).
+So now, you move forward and say Romeo Tango (Roger That or R/T).
 Loss of, or loss of use of, a creative organ (we’ll forego illustrating this on Mr. PotatoHead™ in order for him to keep his dignity)–Ka-ching.
-SMC (K)– $103.23 more dollars a month (2015).
-Each and every condition listed in 38 CFR §3.350 (a) Special Monthly Compensation is a stand alone item worth the $103.23.
+SMC (K)– $118.33 more dollars a month.
+Each and every condition listed in 38 CFR §3.350 (a) Special Monthly Compensation is a stand alone item worth the $118.33.
 This set dollar amount is added to your current compensation check for your X% rating disability.